tus/tus.io/about.md

 Are you passionate about better file uploading?
 Join us!
 We welcome all contributions, be it patches, comments or questions.

-We're also hanging on freenode.net in `#tusio` - this is also the official twitter hash tag.
+If you'd like to chat, we're hanging on freenode.net in `#tusio` - this is also the official twitter hash tag.

 ### Contributors